 Next came my personal favorite.
 I asked Martin for a beige croc strap,.
 The strap was designed for Panerai, so the style is different than IWC straps, but I love the look of beige croc straps so I wanted to try.
 I had to trim it down from 22mm to 21mm to fit the IWC.
 This can be an unforgiving process; if you ever do it, start with a single micro adjustment (<.3mm) and test fit, then repeat it necessary.
 However, once it was done, it looked awesome.
 One of the comments on Instagram was “sick!!”.
 It truly looks awesome.
 If I was strap seller for a day, I’d make beige or white croc straps in every size for every watch because I think they make the perfect look for summer.

 Finally came the most popular offering on Instagram: the brown suede leather with white stitching and stainless rivets.
 I am not surprised this was so popular; it’s the quintessential pilot strap.
 When I describe it in words (brown leather with white stitching) it doesn’t sound much different than the IWC calfskin strap I have, yet it is a much more casual look and classic feel.
 The stainless steel rivets really add to its curb appeal.
-This is another combo I wish I would have had back in my military pilot days as it expresses the classic aviator look and feel.
+It expresses the classic aviator look and feel.
 Again, this is a strap intended for a 48mm IWC, so it fit a bit on the small side, but as you can see, it looks awesome.